pryv/dev-site/src/documents/sections/data-types.html.md

 ### <a id="data-types-timestamp"></a>Timestamp

-A floating-point number representing a number of seconds since any reference date and time, **independently from the time zone**.
+A positive floating-point number representing a number of seconds since any reference date and time, **independently from the time zone**.
 Because date and time synchronization between server time and client time is done by the client simply comparing the current server timestamp with its own, the reference date and time does not matter.

 Here are some examples of getting a valid timestamp in various environments: